mitranim/prax/impl.md

     content -> exception -> old content

 `E` bypasses this because it always creates a new node.
-Exceptions wouldn't break existing content.
+Exceptions during `E` don't break existing content, unless someone passes an array of pre-existing nodes to be "stolen".

 ## Strconv